Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves

+The stratum $\Sigma_0$ controls the kernel of the differential of the period map.
+Thus the statement

+is equivalent to the Infinitesimal Torelli for curves.
+The dual version of \eqref{cp-C} together with \eqref{Sigma0-intro} becomes the classical theorem of Max Noether: the canonical embedding of a curve is projectively normal, see \cite{G-H}.
+Thus the knowledge about the degeneracy stratum $\Sigma_0$ is equivalent to an important geometric fact - the projective normality of the canonical embedding, {\it and} the Infinitesimal Torelli theorem - the period map is an immersion away from the locus of hyperelliptic curves.

-Thus the stratum $\Sigma_0$ is empty by the injectivity of the cup product \eqref{cp-C}.
-Griffiths goes further and shows that the next stratum, $\Sigma_1 $, is precisely the image of $C$ under the bicanonical morphism, the one defined by $\OO_C (2K_C)$, provided one knows Babbage-Enriques-Petri theorem.
-This is another proof of the generic global Torelli theorem for curves.
-Our second result is a proof of Griffiths theorem about $\Sigma_1$ {\it without the knowledge of the Babbage-Enriques-Petri theorem}.
-Thus the statement we prove is the following.
+Griffiths goes further and shows that the next stratum, $\Sigma_1 $, is precisely the image of $C$ under the bicanonical morphism, the one defined by $\OO_C (2K_C)$, provided one knows another fundamental fact in the theory of curves, the Babbage-Enriques-Petri theorem.
+That theorem says that for smooth, complex projective curves with no special linear systems $g^1_2$, $g^1_3$, $g^2_5$, the canonical curve is determined as the intersection of all quadrics passing through it, see \cite{St-D}, also \cite{M} for an inspiring overview.
+Thus Griffiths theorem

-\begin{thm} Let $C$ be a smooth, complex projective curve with the canonical line bundle $\OO_C (K_C)$ very ample.
-Then in the stratification